 Keep baking soda slightly under full proportion and bake in batches instead of changing oven temperature

 That is the real scaling mindset: most of the recipe is easy, and a small set of ingredients needs judgment.
+Doubling usually succeeds when you check the cooking setup as carefully as the ingredient math.

 What mistakes ruin scaled recipes fastest?